eduvpn/documentation/ARCH.md

 - run it on multiple machines (VMs).

 When run on 1 machine, all four mentioned components are installed on the same machine.
-When run on multiple machines, the User Portal, Admin Portal and Server API are installed on 1 machine, and the Server Node on the other machine(s).
+When run on multiple machines, the portal and server API are installed on 1 machine, and the server node on the other machine(s).

 ![Architecture](img/ARCH.jpg)